rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   *Quine-Carnap Correspondence* (1990) [^Quine1990-2]
 -   Quine, W.V.O.
 (1991).
 Two dogmas in retrospect. [^Quine1991]
 -   Yablo, S. & Gallois, A. (1998).
 Does ontology rest on a mistake? [^Yablo1998]
+-   Frost-Arnold, G. (2013). *Carnap, Tarski, and Quine at Harvard: Conversations on Logic, Mathematics, and Science*. [^FrostArnold2013]
 -   Warren, J. (2016).
 Internal and external questions revisited. [^Warren2016a]
 -   Warren, J. (2016).
 Revisiting Quine on truth by convention. [^Warren2016b]